xiaoxianyu-office/mm/Mobs/Mobs/Unstable-Entity-Types.md

 ### All passive animals
 Could get aggroed by other entities.

+### Most bosses
+Have an hardcoded ai or some other hardcoded features.

 ## Specific Mobs
 ### ARMOR_STAND
 Does not get targeted by default by multi entity targeters, and a [specific filter](Skills/Targeters#target-filters) must be used.